fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/kevinpfeiffer.png">
   <div class="team-member-info">
     <h4>Kevin Pfeiffer</h4>
-    <p>Kevin is a medical doctoral student at the Technical University Dresden and is co-advised by Prof. Jakob Kather.
+    <p>Kevin is a medical doctoral student at the Technical University Dresden and is co-advised by Prof. Jakob Kather at the Technical University Dresden.
 Building on years of programming experience, Kevin focuses on deep learning-based analysis of histopathological imaging from patients with pancreatic tumors to identify novel biomarkers.
 Moreover, he is interested in practical implementation of decentralized AI methods such as Swarm Learning. </p>
   </div>
 </div>